 How do I apply?

-You have to fill in an application form on the website or email your CV with a cover letter (I included the links/email addresses per company).
-Someone from the HR department will get back to you and invite you for an interview.
+Fill in the application form on the website or email your CV with a cover letter (I included the links/email addresses per company).
+Someone from the HR department will get back to you and invite you to an interview.
 Sometimes you’re also asked to give a demo class in which they’ll assess your teaching skills.
 Once you’re accepted, you’ll get a (paid) training and you’re ready to start!
 This whole procedure shouldn’t take longer than one or two weeks.

 How does it work?